Beauty

 Redken Extreme Bleach Recovery Lamellar Treatment

-Lightened hair will benefit from this restorative treatment created with blondes in mind.
+Lightened hair benefits from this restorative treatment created with blondes in mind.

 Matrix Total Results High Amplify Shine Rinse Lamellar Treatment